Should I Refinance My Federal Student Loans?

 Generally speaking, a variable rate loan can be a cost-saving option if you’re reasonably certain you can pay off the loan somewhat quickly.
 The more time it takes to pay down that debt, the more opportunity there is for the index rate to rise — taking your loan’s rate with it.

-Some private lenders offer forbearance — the ability to put loans on hold— in cases of financial hardship.
+Some private lenders offer forbearance — the ability to put loans on hold — in cases of financial hardship.
 Policies vary by lender, so it’s best to learn what they are before you refinance.
-SoFi, for example, offers Unemployment Protection to qualifying borrowers who lose their jobs through no fault of their own.
+For policies on disability forbearance, it’s best to check with the lender directly, as this is often considered on a case-by-case basis.

-Do Refinance Lenders Allow Co-Signers/Co-Signer Release Options?
+Do Refinance Lenders Allow Cosigners / Cosigner Release?

-Many private lenders do allow co-signers and some allow co-signer release options.
-SoFi allows co-signers, but no option for co-signer release for refinanced student loans.
-However, if you have a co-signer and your financial situation improves, you can apply to refinance the co-signed loan under your name alone.
+Many private lenders do allow cosigners and some allow cosigner release options.
+SoFi allows cosigners, but no option for cosigner release for refinanced student loans.
+However, if you have a cosigner and your financial situation improves, you can apply to refinance the cosigned loan under your name alone.

 The Takeaway